Sitara (2019 film): Casting and development

 The project was earlier announced in September 2016.

 Filming

 Pre-production of the film started in August 2017.
 Principal photography of the film started in 1 February week, 2018, at Indo-Bengal border area Mekhliganj of Cooch Behar district.

-Release

-It was theatrically released on 19 July 2019.

 Music

 Kalika Prasad Bhattacharya & Emon Saha composed the music, and Kalika Prasad Bhattacharya, Tarik Tuhin, wrote the lyrics.

 Officially launched the music on 15 January 2019 at Hard Rock cafe, Park Street, Kolkata.